hfp/xconfigure/config/cp2k/README.md

 make distclean
 ```

-The third step builds LIBXC.
+The third step builds LIBXC (any version of the 4.x series can be used).

 ```bash
 cd $HOME